mislam77-git/examples/README.md

+This repository is still a work in progress.

 This repository contains code examples for the book "Apache Oozie" by Mohammad Kamrul Islam and Aravind Srinivasan (O'Reilly).

 # How to build the examples